Lemon Law Attorneys

 Do I need to go to arbitration?

-No. California consumers are not required to arbitrate their Lemon Law claims against an automaker.
-Many automakers encourage consumers to use the BBB Autoline, a venue funded by the automakers.
+California consumers are not required to arbitrate their Lemon Law claims against an automaker.
+Many automakers encourage consumers to use the BBB Autoline, a arbitration venue funded by the automakers.
 However, a recent study by the non-profit organization Public Citizen analyzed 19,000 consumer arbitrations conducted by the National Arbitration Forum shows just how unfair this venue is.
 The results were staggering.
 More than 94% of the decisions were in favor of the corporation that paid them and against the consumer.
-Arbitration against the automaker is rarely required.
-You may immediately pursue your rights in state court with a jury.
+Because of these statistics, the automakers have been trying to compel arbitration by bootstrapping into the dealer’s sales contract to which they are not a party.
+At Wirtz Law we will never voluntarily give up your constitutional right to a jury trial and will fight to keep your battle in front of a jury.

 1 (833) 4MY-LEMON